itsananderson/electron/docs/tutorial/electron-versioning.md

 # Stabilization Branches

-Stabilization branches are branches that run parallel to master, taking in only cherry-picked commits that are related to security or stability.
-These branches are never merged back to master.
+Stabilization branches are branches that run parallel to `main`, taking in only cherry-picked commits that are related to security or stability.
+These branches are never merged back to `main`.

 ![Stabilization Branches](../images/versioning-sketch-1.png)